draydeer/deep-validator/readme.md

 #### Nested validator instance

-Another validators instance can be used as nested validators on the corresponding value in any step of the validation flow.
-All errors will be merged with the calling validator as paths extensions.
+Internal schemas or another validator instances can be used as nested validators on the corresponding value in any step of the validation flow.
+All errors will be merged with the calling validator errors set as paths extensions.

 ```javascript```
 var validator = new DeepValidator({